Brian Hartline

-Brian Jack Hartline (born November 22, 1986) is an American football coach and former wide receiver who is the offensive coordinator and wide receivers coach at Ohio State.
-He played college football at Ohio State, and was selected by the Miami Dolphins in the fourth round of the 2009 NFL draft.
+Brian Jack Hartline (born November 22, 1986) is an American football coach currently serving as the head coach at the University of South Florida.
+He previously served as the offensive coordinator and wide receivers coach for Ohio State, his alma mater.
+He played college football as a wide receiver at Ohio State, and was selected by the Miami Dolphins in the fourth round of the 2009 NFL draft.
 He was also a member of the Cleveland Browns.

 Early life

 Hartline attended GlenOak High School in Plain Township, Ohio, where he both played football and ran track for four years.
 He began his football career as a quarterback, but in the fourth game of his sophomore year, he switched positions to wide receiver.

 Hartline was also on the GlenOak track team, and he was the 2005 state champion in the 110 meter hurdles and the 300 meter hurdles.

 College career

 Hartline redshirted his freshman year, but played in all 13 contests in 2006.
 In 2007, Hartline played an integral part in getting the Buckeyes to the 2008 BCS National Championship Game, averaging 13.3 yards per reception with 52 catches for 694 yards.
 In 2008, his final season, Hartline averaged 22.8 yards per reception with 21 catches for 479 yards.

-He graduated from Ohio State in June 2009 with a degree in communication, but elected to forgo his final season of eligibility to enter the 2009 NFL draft.
+He graduated from Ohio State in June 2009 with a degree in communication, but skipped his final season of eligibility to enter the 2009 NFL draft.